 12) Quick checklist (save this)

-- Measure portions (prefer a gram scale).
+- Measure portions with a gram scale when possible

-- Portioned meals instead of all-day grazing.
+- Use portioned meals instead of free feeding

-- Treats ≤10% of daily calories.
+- Keep treats ≤10% of daily calories

 13) FAQ